BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 ### 1. Number of results

-Help users identify if results are too many or too few, to indicate if a search requires additional filtering or refinement.
+Help users identify if results are too many or too few to indicate if a search requires additional filtering or refinement.

 <div class="image-container">